 PRIVATE JOSHUA LOUNSBURY or LOUNSBERRY

-Joshua and James were captured at Dunn’s Lake, Fl., February 5th, 1865, sent to Andersonville Prison, GA., both were paroled April 21, 1865.
+Joshua and James were captured at Dunn’s Lake, Florida, on February 5th, 1865, and sent to Andersonville Prison, Georgia.
+Both were paroled on April 21, 1865.
 Joshua was returning to Connecticut in June 1865 with Capt.
 C. Fred Betts, Co.
-F, via Ohio when he became ill and died at Marine General Hospital, Cincinnati on June 21st.
+F, via Ohio when he became ill and died at Marine General Hospital, Cincinnati, on June 21st.

 From The Norwalk Gazette June 27, 1865

 The funeral of Joshua Lounsbury, a member of Co.
 F, 17th Regiment, was attended in this town on Sunday last, the Burnside Guards of South Norwalk performing escort duty and firing a volley over his grave.
-Mr. L. was captured at the time Col. Wilcoxson was wounded; suffered it is said, severely while a prisoner; was paroled and came on with Capt.
-Betts as far as Cincinnati where he was left sick.
+Mr. Lounsbury was captured at the time Colonel Wilcoxson was wounded; he suffered, it was said, severely while a prisoner; was paroled and came on with Captain Betts as far as Cincinnati, where he was left sick.

-Buried in Norwalk Union Cemetery, Norwalk, CT; Avenue H. Photo from findagrave.com.
+Buried in Norwalk Union Cemetery, 91 Ward Ave, Norwalk, Connecticut; Avenue H. Photo from FindAGrave.com.

 END